pritikaedwin/crystalgazer/README.md

 ## Conclusion

 There could be many ways to predict the game.
-Only time will tell if this model gave the correct predictions :
+Only time will tell if this model gave the correct predictions :simple_smile:

 Complete code is given in separate file